KhushiKhanal4/To-do-list/README.md

 1. **Adding a Task**: Type your task into the input field and click the "Add Task" button.
 2. **Editing a Task**: Click the "Edit" button next to a task to enable editing.
 Once edited, click "Save" to save the changes.
 3. **Deleting a Task**: Click the "Delete" button next to a task to remove it from the list.

+## Contributing

+Contributions are welcome!
+If you have suggestions for improvements or find any bugs, feel free to open an issue or submit a pull request.

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for details.

+## Contact

+If you have any questions or feedback, feel free to reach out:

+GitHub: KhushiKhanal4
+Email: your.khanalkhushi123@gmail.com

 ## Project Structure